cldwalker/logseq-query/README.md

 This project aims to empower logseq users to access and transform their knowledge in fine-grained ways from the commandline.
 This project is also a great place to experiment with querying.
-Since this is a commandline tool, hopefully this inspires folks to script/automate their logseq graphs.
+Since this is a commandline tool, hopefully this inspires folks to script their logseq graphs and try useful things with them e.g. querying across graphs, joining graphs with external data sources, running queries in CI, etc.

 ## Development